GoogleCloudPlatform/community/tutorials/exposing-aspnet-webapi-using-dotnetcore-with-cloud-endpoints/index.md

 Now it's time to deploy the API specification and API implementation.

-## Step 5 - Deploy API Specification to Google Endpoints
+## Step 5 - Deploy API Specification to Cloud Endpoints

 1. Open `openapi.yaml` that was created in step 3.